drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Distorted Naphthalene

-When bulky substituents are introduced in the &alpha; positions, they alter the planarity (therefore the conjugation) of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/distorted-naphthalene-91d800f1'><i class='fa fa-play' aria-hidden='true'></i></button>When bulky substituents are introduced in the &alpha; positions, they alter the planarity (therefore the conjugation) of the molecule.
 The following view illustrates the distorded geometry adopted by 1,8-di-t-butylnaphthalene, the angle between the two substituents is about 68&#176;.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer